pimzero/jinterpose/README.md

 ## Example

-The initial goal of this project was to have a "pretty" dark-mode in bindiff.
+The initial goal of this project was to have a "pretty" dark-mode in bindiff (although not needed anymore now that bindiff is opensource 😊).
 While the `-Dswing.defaultlaf=com.sun.java.swing.plaf.gtk.GTKLookAndFeel` goes a long way, there are still a few gaps.
 See for instance the "Workspace" tab.

 ```
 $ java -Dawt.useSystemAAFontSettings=on \